Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 “I’m just bad at Arabic,” she told her mother, tears streaming.
 “I can’t do it.”

-That’s when Yasmin’s parents made a critical decision: they hired an Arabic tutor—not to replace her regular classes, but to provide intensive, personalized support targeting her specific challenges.
+That’s when Yasmin’s parents made a critical decision: they hired an Arabic tutor for kids online—not to replace her regular classes, but to provide intensive, personalized support targeting her specific challenges.

 Within three weeks of working one-on-one with Tutor Layla, something shifted.
 Layla identified that Yasmin had visual processing differences affecting letter recognition.
 She adapted teaching methods specifically for Yasmin’s learning style.
 She provided the repetition and reinforcement Yasmin needed without pressure or judgment.